 - encourage teachers and librarians to read for pleasure while increasing their knowledge of children’s and young adult (YA) fiction, in the process creating more effective reading role models.

-The three free workshops that make up the programme include:
+The free workshops and book request service that make up the programme include:

 - Fabulous fiction for summer reading relaxation

 - Summer reading, how did it go (offered to schools or teams who have participated in workshop 1)

 Visit our Professional Development page for information about courses.